bashrc2/AberMUSH/README.md

-blocklist                          - Show the current blocklist block [word or phrase]             - Adds a word or phrase to the blocklist unblock [word or phrase]           - Removes a word or phrase to the blocklist describe "room description"        - Changes the current room description describe "tide" "room description" - Changes the room description when tide is out describe "item" "item description" - Changes the description of an item in the room
+blocklist                          - Show the current blocklist block [word or phrase]             - Adds a word or phrase to the blocklist unblock [word or phrase]           - Removes a word or phrase to the blocklist describe "room" "room name"        - Changes the name of the current room describe "room description"        - Changes the current room description describe "tide" "room description" - Changes the room description when tide is out describe "item" "item description" - Changes the description of an item in the room